WHEN AN INJURY OCCURS.

 Example: $720.12 divided by $206.15 (employee’s daily rate) = 3.5 days (will be given back to the employee for sick leave)

-This procedure will continue until we receive a final payoff from Temporary Income Benefits or TIBS.
+This process will continue until Lubbock ISD receives a final payoff from Temporary Income Benefits or TIBS.

 WC APPOINTMENTS DURING THE WORK DAY?